CyberMaidenX/SL-Logic-Solver.v01/README.md

 # SL-Logic-Solver.v01
 A python program to solve any “easy” formal sentential logic problems version.01

-Hi!😊 I made this python program to generate truth tables for given propositional variables and solves them by given logical formula separated commas.
+Hi!😊 I made this python program to generate truth tables for given propositional variables and solve them by given logical formulas separated by commas.

 ## Key Features
 - Generates truth tables for given propositional variables